 Notes from Underground: Zines and the Politics of Alternative Culture

-New Edition for 2008!
-Much history and theory is uncovered here in the first comprehensive study of zine publishing.
-From their origins in early 20th century science fiction cults, their more proximate roots in ‘60s counter-culture and their rapid proliferation in the wake of punk rock, Stephen Duncombe pays full due to the political importance of zines as a vital network of popular culture.
-He also analyzes how zines measure up to their utopian and escapist outlook in achieving fundamental social change.
-Packed with extracts and illustrations, he provides a useful overview of the contemporary underground in all its splendor and misery.
+In the first comprehensive study of zine publishing, Stephen Duncombe explores the history and theory of subterranean cultural production.
+From their origins in early 20th century science fiction fandom, their more proximate roots in ‘60s counter-culture and their rapid proliferation in the wake of punk rock, Notes from Underground pays full due to the political importance of zines as a vital network of participatory culture, and analyzes how zines measure up to their utopian outlook in achieving fundamental social change.
+Packed with extracts and illustrations, Duncombe provides a critical overview of the contemporary underground in all its love and rage.

 You must log in to comment.